akoprow/opa-devcamp-facebook/01-battle-plan.md

 ### Displaying logged-in user name

 Ok, to handle more pages in your app you will need a [`{ custom : ... }`](http://doc.opalang.org/#!/refcard/Standard-library/Web-features/Server) server along with an URL dispatcher.
 Such a dispatcher is a *parser* that takes an URL and produces a resource for it.
-If you're feeling adventerous then you can read some [blog articles on parsing](http://blog.opalang.org/search/label/parsing) (start with the oldest and work your way backwards) and write this parser yourself.
+If you're feeling adventurous then you can read some [blog articles on parsing](http://blog.opalang.org/search/label/parsing) (start with the oldest and work your way backwards) and write this parser yourself.
 Otherwise here's the hint:

     dispatcher = parser {
     case "/connect?" data=(.*) -> Resource.html("Connected!", connect_page(data))